vlcakx90/QuackC2/README.md

 - GUI will be designed in [Figma](https://www.figma.com/) and a TBA AI tool will be utilitzed to create the HTML/CSS and some JavaScript (because I am allergic to HTML/CSS)
 - availble Duck commands will be loaded from a YAML file

-Commands in YAML may look like
+Example: Commands in YAML to be loaded by Client
 ```yaml
 ﻿- Alias: cp
   Description: cp file from src to dst with optional force